stinco/covid19Ita/README.md

 ## Data

-The Covid-19 italian data comes from the official GitHub repository made by the Protezione Civile: https://github.com/pcm-dpc/COVID-19
+The Covid-19 italian data comes from the [official GitHub repository made by the Protezione Civile](https://github.com/pcm-dpc/COVID-19).